Mule Skinner Blues: Versions of "Muleskinner Blues"

-This Madison, Wisconsin-based duo reached #5 on the Billboard charts with their version, featuring abbreviated lyrics and strong Fender electric guitar instrumentation.
+This Madison, Wisconsin-based duo reached number five on the Billboard charts with their version, featuring abbreviated lyrics and strong Fender electric guitar instrumentation.
 This version is arguably the most widely circulated of recent versions of the song, due to its Billboard chart performance and its subsequent prolific appearances on novelty song collections.
-The song reached #2 in Canada.
+The song reached number two in Canada.